PORTO DOURO CANAL BOAT HIRE

 The company owns a small Marina "Douro Fluvina" at Ferradosa - Sao Joao da Pesqueira.

-You can rent a Motor Yacht together with first and last night on our Chalet and Hotel that are a few meters way from the private pontoons.
+You can rent a Motor Yacht with free use of our chalets that are a few meters way from the private pontoons.

 The boat is a 26ft Yachts ideal for a couple or a family with children.